 Black Bear Sightings In Little River Canyon

-According to a professor at Auburn, the research of wildlife biologists team was a little shocked at the number of black bears calling the Little River region home stating the number of bears is at least 26.
+According to a professor at Auburn, the research wildlife biologists team was a little shocked at the number of black bears calling the Little River region home stating the number of bears is at least 26.
 In fact, a local state Park Ranger who worked in Little River Canyon for roughly 20 years stated that although he heard about black bear sightings from visitors he had never seen one himself before.
 In fact, the Park Ranger explained that when he and fellow rangers heard about black bear sightings for the first time about 20 years ago that the rangers would sort of laugh off the sightings because they didn’t believe black bears inhabited the region, but now he stated visitors to the area report sightings very frequently.
 This has some rangers concerned about a potential bear attack if food sources get scarce.

 Many researchers believe that the population of black bears in Little River could potentially be the most significant in the state of Alabama.
-With some on the conservation community believing that the overall wildlife bear population could be as high as 400!
+With some in the conservation community believe that the overall wildlife bear population could be as high as 400!
 However, the team conducting the research project believes that the number is likely considerably smaller, around the number 50.
 However, the information related to black bear populations, age of the bears, reproduction, and more could all become more concrete when the research and data become analyzed and finalized.

 How Do You Track A Bear?

 Bears Wear GPS Devices